onfido/onfido-sdk-ui/README.md

   The custom options are:
   - documentTypes (object)

   The list of document types visible to the user can be filtered by using the `documentTypes` option.
 The default value for each document type is `true`.
-If only one document type is selected, the user will not see the document selection screen, instead they will see the capture screen straight away.
+If `documentTypes` only includes one document type, users will not see the document selection screen, instead they will be taken to the capture screen straight away.

   ```
   options: {